christoforosmav/apple-stock-analysis/README.md

-# apple-stock-analysis
+# A. Apple Stock Analysis (AAPL)

+This project analyzes historical stock data of Apple (AAPL) from 2020 to 2025.
-Analysis of Apple (AAPL) stock data with daily and cumulative returns, rolling statistics, and visualizations.
+It demonstrates data exploration, calculation of daily and cumulative returns, rolling statistics (mean and volatility), and visualization of key financial metrics.

+# B. Skills

+## Skills Demonstrated
+- Python (pandas, numpy, matplotlib)
+- Financial data analysis
+- Time series analysis
+- Data visualization
+- Extracting insights from financial metrics

+# C. Plots